-UNHCR: Islamic philanthropy grows amid record emergencies and funding shortfalls
+UNHCR: Islamic Philanthropy Grows Amid Record Emergencies And Funding Shortfalls

-(MENAFN- Atteline) Dubai, UAE – 14th March 2024: – A record $46 million was raised through Islamic philanthropy for nearly 2 million refugees and internally displaced people (IDPs) in 23 countries during 2023, an almost 20 per cent increase from 2022.
+(MENAFN- Mid-East) Dubai, UAE: A record $46 million was raised through Islamic philanthropy for nearly 2 million refugees and internally displaced people (IDPs) in 23 countries during 2023, an almost 20 per cent increase from 2022.
 Donations were received during a year that saw a record number of emergencies, according to a new report released today.

 In the same year, UNHCR, the UN Refugee Agency, received funding to cover less than 50 per cent of its global budget, making the contributions more crucial than ever.